ZhengLinLei/paste-code/README.md

 * [Execute code in terminal](#execute-code-in-terminal)

 ### Updates
+* `2023 - 11 - 24` Auto execute your code shared by enabling it in terminal with command `run set-url` and disable it with `run unset-url`

 * `2023 - 11 - 13` Stash the windows for better view, simple and clean interface.
 Double click the window and you will see the effect